Isotopes of lead: Lead-210

 Lead-210 (^{210}Pb) is a radiogenic isotope of lead, found in the decay chain of uranium-238.
 It is a beta emitter with a half-life of 22.20 years.
 In addition to dating recent sediments, ^{210}Pb is widely applied for studying soil erosion and sedimentation dynamics in agricultural and natural environments.
 The unsupported or excess component (^{210}Pb_{ex}), derived from atmospheric fallout of radon-222 decay products, accumulates in surface soils and decays with a half-life of 22.3 years.
 Its depth-dependent activity profile enables reconstruction of soil redistribution over the past century.

 Because ^{210}Pb deposition is continuous and globally widespread, the method provides a long-term perspective that complements the medium-term records obtained from anthropogenic radionuclides such as ^{137}Cs.
 It has been used to quantify erosion and deposition rates, assess land degradation, and evaluate soil conservation practices, offering valuable data for geomorphic and environmental research.

+The radiation emitted by lead-210 can cause issues for some particle physics experiments which has resulted in the use of ancient Roman lead in such applications where the lead-210 has had time to decay to far lower levels.